BlockHub/PayoutScriptArk/README.md

 `/home/ark/failedpayouts`.
 You can display the file contents by running `runpaymentcycle displayer $FILE`.

-If you suspect a transient error (e.g., the network was down and payments could not be sent), then just move the files from the failure directory to the to-be-sent directory, and run the sender again:
+If you suspect a transient error (e.g., the network was down and payments could not be sent), then just move the files from the failure directory to the to-be-sent directory, and run the sender again (adjust accordingly if you have configured other directories `PAYOUTDIR` or `PAYOUTFAILDIR`):

 ``` shell
 mv /home/ark/failedpayouts/* /home/ark/payouts/